netobserv/network-observability-operator/docs/FlowCollector.md

         <td><b><a href="#flowcollectorspeckafka">kafka</a></b></td>
         <td>object</td>
         <td>
           Kafka configuration, allowing to use Kafka as a broker as part of the flow collection pipeline.
-This is a new and experimental feature, not yet recommended to use in production.<br/>
+Kafka can provide better scalability, resiliency and high availability (for more details, see https://www.redhat.com/en/topics/integration/what-is-apache-kafka).<br/>
         </td>
         <td>false</td>
       </tr><tr>